Better bounds for matchings in the streaming model: Introduction

-In this paper we prove the optimal bound of $1-1/e$ on the best approximation that a single-pass $\tilde O(n)$ space algorithm can achieve {\em even in the vertex arrival setting}.
-While the lower bounds from \cite{gkk:streaming-soda12} follow from a construction of a distribution on inputs that consists of two parts and hence yields a two-party communication problem, here we obtain an improvement by constructing hard input sequences that consist of $k$ parts instead of two, getting a lower bound that approaches $1-1/e$ for large $k$.
-This can be viewed as multi-party communication complexity of bipartite matching, but we choose to present our lower bound in different terms for simplicity.
-We note that the approach of \cite{gkk:streaming-soda12} to a multi-party setting requires a substantially different construction.
-We discuss the difficulties and our approach to overcoming them in section~\dualref{sec:main}.

-{\bf Upper bounds.} We show that a simple algorithm based on fractional load balancing achieves the optimal $1-1/e$ approximation in a single pass and $1-\frac1{\sqrt{2\pi k}}+o(k^{-1/2})$ approximation in $k$ passes, improving upon the best known algorithms for this setting: \begin{theorem}\duallabel{thm:main-ubound} There exists an algorithm for approximating the maximum matching $M$ in a bipartite graph $G=(P, Q, E)$ with the $P$ side arriving in the stream to factor $1-e^{-k}k^{k-1}/(k-1)!=1-\frac1{\sqrt{2\pi k}}+O(k^{-3/2})$ in $k$ passes using $O(|P|+|Q|)$ space and $O(m)$ time per pass. \end{theorem}
+{\bf Upper bounds.} We show that a simple algorithm based on fractional load balancing achieves the optimal $1-1/e$ approximation in a single pass and $1-\frac1{\sqrt{2\pi k}}+o(k^{-1/2})$ approximation in $k$ passes, improving upon the best known algorithms for this setting: \begin{theorem}\duallabel{thm:main-ubound} There exists an algorithm for approximating the maximum matching $M$ in a bipartite graph $G=(P, Q, E)$ with the $P$ side arriving in the stream to factor $1-e^{-k}k^{k-1}/(k-1)!=1-\frac1{\sqrt{2\pi k}}+O(k^{-3/2})$ in $k$ passes using $O(|P|+|Q|)$ space.
+The algorithm can be implemented to run in nearly linear time in the number of edges in the graph per pass, with space complexity $\widetilde{O}(|P|+|Q|)$. \end{theorem}

-\begin{remark} Note that our algorithm extends trivially to the case when vertices in $P$ have integral capacities $B_u, u\in P$, corresponding to advertiser budgets. \end{remark}

 {\bf The gap-existence problem.} In \cite{dev10} the authors give an algorithm for the closely related {\em gap-existence} problem.
 In this problem the algorithm is given a bipartite graph $G=(A, I, E)$, where $A$ is the set of advertisers with budgets $B_a, a\in A$ and $I$ is the set of impressions.
 The graph is lopsided in the sense that $|I|\gg |A|$.
 A matching $M$ is {\em complete} if $|M\cap \delta(i)|=1$ for all $i\in I$ and $|M\cap \delta(a)|=B_a$ for all $a\in A$.
 The gap-existence problem consists of distinguishing between two cases: \begin{description} \item[(YES)] there exists a complete matching with budgets $B_a$; \item[(NO)] there does not exist a complete matching with budgets $\lfloor (1-\e)B_a\rfloor$. \end{description}